-"A negative-calorie food would by definition consume more calories, for the body to handle it and process it, than is contained in the nutrient content in the food.
+"A negative-calorie food would by definition consume more calories, for the body to handle it and process that is contained in the nutrient content in the food.

 Or, as registered dietician Dr. Marion Nestle puts it "Total myth.
 Nothing else to be said."
 Consider celery, often proposed as a negative-calorie food because of its low-calorie count, high water density, and impressive fibre content.
 While all that chewing and digesting of the fibrous food does burn calories, it doesn't really burn a lot. "